ZanderThannhauser/zebu/README.md

    performed as its duration depends on the language.
- - `-v` (`--verbose`): Enables progress-percentage print-outs to the terminal for the most time-consuming algorithms: NFA-to-DFA, DFA simplification, lexer minimization, and LL parser generation.
+ - `-v` (`--verbose`): Enables progress-percentage print-outs to the terminal for the most time-consuming algorithms: NFA-to-DFA, DFA simplification, lexer minimization (see above), and LL parser generation.
  - `-h` (`--help`): Prints this help message.

 ## Building from Source